Frequently Asked Questions about our apostille service

 Which types of documents do you apostille?

 What is the purpose of an apostille?
-Why i need one?
+Why do I need one?

 The apostille's purpose is to provide additional certification of the signatures to know the documents are authentic in case a foreign country requires it.